CalibrationError#

 See also

 See CalibrationError for details.
-Our version of the metric is a wrapper around the original metric providing a plotting functionality.
+This implementation wraps the original metric and provides improved plotting functionality.